The EPC contract versus the EPCM contract

 The EPC contract is a construction contract that covers everything related to, among other things, design, necessary supplies, construction, and additional services.
 All these concepts are, by definition, included in this contractual modality.

-This type of contract is also known as a turnkey contract, mainly since the contractor undertakes to design, build, and put into operation a specific installation that he has previously planned.
+This type of contract is also known as a turnkey contract, mainly because the contractor undertakes to design, build, and implement a specific installation that he has previously planned.
 In other words, in this type of contract, the contractor is responsible for every one of the activities carried out in the project, from the initial design to the final delivery.

 The contractual relationship between the parties in EPC contracts